A flexible model for correlated count data, with application to multi-condition differential expression analyses of single-cell RNA sequencing data: The basic Poisson mash model

 in which the ELBO for gene $j$ is

 where $D_{\mathrm{KL}}(q \,\|\, p)$ denotes the Kullback-Leibler (KL) divergence from $q$ to $p$ \citep{cover-thomas}.
-While both terms on the right-hand side of \eqref{eq:geneelbo} are intractable, the intractable parts will cancel out in the expression for the ELBO, which leads to tractable computations under the mixture-of-multivariate-Gaussian variational approximation \eqref{eq:post_approx}.
-See Appendix \ref{sec:fitting} for the worked out expressions.
+While both terms on the right-hand side of \eqref{eq:geneelbo} are intractable, the intractable parts will cancel out in the expression for the ELBO, which leads to tractable computations under the approximation \eqref{eq:post_approx}.
+See Appendix \ref{sec:fitting} for detailed derivations.

-To maximize the ELBO \eqref{eq:elbo}, we take an ``EM-like'' co-ordinate ascent approach, in which we alternate between maximizing the ELBO with respect to the approximate posteriors $q_1, \ldots, q_J$ (the ``E step''), and maximizing the ELBO with respect to the model parameters ${\bm\mu}, \bm{\pi}, \bm{U}$ (the ``M step''), until some convergence criterion is met, yielding parameter estimates $\hat{\bm\mu}, \hat{\bm{\pi}}, \hat{\bm{U}}$ and approximate posterior estimates $\hat{q}_1, \ldots, \hat{q}_J$.
+To maximize the ELBO \eqref{eq:elbo}, we take an ``EM-like'' co-ordinate ascent approach, in which we alternate between maximizing the ELBO with respect to the approximate posteriors $q_1, \ldots, q_J$ (the ``E step''), and maximizing the ELBO with respect to the model parameters ${\bm\mu}, \bm{\pi}, \bm{U}$ (the ``M step''), until some convergence criterion is met, yielding parameter estimates $\hat{\bm\mu}, \hat{\bm{\pi}}, \hat{\bm{U}}$ and approximate posteriors $\hat{q}_1, \ldots, \hat{q}_J$.
 This co-ordinate ascent algorithm resembles an EM algorithm except that the E step produces approximate posterior expectations, and for this reason this algorithm is sometimes called ``variational EM'' \citep{blei2017variational}.
-Note that the M step pools the information across all $J$ genes to estimate the parameters, whereas the posterior computations in the E step are separate for each gene $j$, and therefore can be performed in parallel.
-See Appendix \ref{sec:fitting} for details of the algorithm.
+Note that the M step in this algorithm pools the information across all $J$ genes to estimate the parameters, whereas the posterior computations in the E step are independent for each gene $j$ and therefore can be performed in parallel.
+For more details on this, see Appendix \ref{sec:fitting}.